MODM Clinical Database Management

 Knowledge of businesses and health issues in countries where the target language is spoken.

-Cultural approach.
+Cultural perspective.

-Communication: 9 a.m.
+Communication: 9:00 a.m.
 Tutorial

-Concept of group dynamics and team cohesion.
+The concept of group dynamics and team cohesion.

 Communicating effectively, listening actively, and sharing ideas (techniques, methods, and networks).